 - $250 can help a family start a small business

-By providing these details, Oxfam America encourages donors to visualize the impact their funds could bring in, which in turn encourages them to give more when they’re donating.
+By providing these details, this nonprofit encourages donors to visualize the impact their funds could have.
+This way, it can motivate people to give you more money.

-In their donation confirmation page, they entice donors to share their donation with their network.
-To encourage sharing, they tell their donors that each share could bring in an additional 18% of the donations they just made.
+If they also have to option to share it with their network after donated, studies show that each share could bring in an additional 18% of the donation they just made.

 One of the main benefits of this strategy is that it encourages other like-minded people in their network to think of making a donation.

-It’s easier to encourage donations from people who have already contributed to your cause, than to solicit new donors.
-Building an email list of donors is an essential task for your non-profit.
-Your email list will allow you to easily get in touch with your donors and stay in their minds, so they remember to donate again.
+Building a growing email list of donors is a wildly important task for your nonprofit.
+Your email list will let you easily get in touch with your donors and stay in their minds, so they remember to donate again.

 To build your list, all you need to do is to connect your donation form with your email marketing tool and add a subscription checkbox to your form.
 This way, you can automatically add your donors to your email list.

-A/B testing is a surefire method to skyrocket the conversion rate of your form.
-By A/B testing different elements of your form, like form fields, button text, placeholder text, and more, you can analyze what works best on your site when it comes to boosting conversions.
+A/B testing is a surefire method to skyrocket the conversion rate of your donation form.
+By A/B testing different things on your form you can analyze what works best on your site when it comes to boosting conversions.